 We need to have mayors who hire police chiefs, who actually believe in reforming the tactics and the behaviors of officers.
 We have to have DAs that actually enforce the laws when a man is murdered in the streets.
 We have to have direct action.
-And we have to know that action is not going to come from Mount Olympus or Washington DC.
+And we have to know that actually.
+Yeah, it's not going to come from Mount Olympus or Washington DC.